slexisvn/query_engine/docs/04-execution/39-memory-and-spilling.md

 }
 ```

-That split is the whole design. `SpillManager` knows about chunks and framing; `SpillStorage` knows about bytes. [`FsStorage`](../../src/storage/spill-manager/fs-storage.ts) appends to a file per partition, caching a write handle and closing it before opening a reader; [`MemoryStorage`](../../src/storage/spill-manager/memory-storage.ts) keeps a list of `Uint8Array`s per partition.
+That split separates the two layers' responsibilities. `SpillManager` knows about chunks and framing; `SpillStorage` knows about bytes. [`FsStorage`](../../src/storage/spill-manager/fs-storage.ts) appends to a file per partition, caching a write handle and closing it before opening a reader; [`MemoryStorage`](../../src/storage/spill-manager/memory-storage.ts) keeps a list of `Uint8Array`s per partition.

 Which one you get depends on the entry point, and this is worth being precise about. [`ExecutionResources`](../../src/execution/execution-resources.ts) defaults to `new MemoryStorageBackend()`. `src/index.ts` installs [`NodeStorageBackend`](../../src/storage/backend/node-storage-backend.ts) as the default factory, and `src/browser.ts` installs the memory one.
 So **spilling in the browser build, and in any embedding that does not supply a backend, serializes chunks into memory buffers** — the row arrays and hash tables really are released, and the encoded bytes really are more compact, but nothing reaches a disk.
 Chapter 44 covers that injection.